gthelding/Torch-Timer-for-Shadowdark-RPG/README.md

 - A Gaming Table (or other suitable mounting point for the LED Strips.
 - Something to access the web page.
 A tablet, laptop, or smart phone works nicely.
 If you look at the source code, you'll find the URLs for the light and extinguish commands.
 You can trigger the effect with anything that can get those URLs.
 I also have a Zigbee button configured with Home Assistant to trigger the effect.

-Before you can use it, you have to connect all this stuff, like so:
+Before you can use it, you have to connect all this stuff (yes, you will have to solder), like so:

 ![image](https://github.com/user-attachments/assets/17c558ea-239e-4ea8-b597-bcf0837018a3)